Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 \begin{remark} Memoryless strategies do not suffice for the $\BWC$ problem, even with randomization.
 Indeed, the edge $(\state_{10}, \state_{11})$ cannot be assigned a non-zero probability as it would endanger the worst-case requirement (since the outcome~$(\state_{10}\state_{11})^{\omega}$ cycling on the edge of weight $-1$ would exist and have a negative mean-payoff).
 Hence, the only acceptable memoryless strategy is $\stratWC$, which has only an expectation of $1$. \end{remark}

-\textbf{Technical results.} Before proving the correctness of strategy $\stratComb$, we need to introduce an important property verified by the Markov chain $\game[\stratExp,\stratStoch]$.
-It is well-known that in the long-run, the probability of outcomes that induce a mean-payoff equal to the expectation of the MC is one.
+\textbf{Technical results.} Before proving the correctness of strategy $\stratComb$, we introduce an important property verified by the MC $\game[\stratExp,\stratStoch]$.
+It is known that in the long-run, the probability of outcomes that induce a mean-payoff equal to the expectation of the MC is one.
 Lemma~\ref{lem:mp_swecExpDecrease} shows that, for sufficiently long prefixes, it is possible to bound the probability of having a mean-payoff which differs from the expected value by more than a given~$\varepsilon > 0$.
 In particular, it implies that for sufficiently large values of $\stepsExp$, this probability decreases exponentially with $\stepsExp$.
 This will help us bound the impact of periods of type $\typeB$ on the overall expectation.